firmai/ImputeGAP/README.md

 The model of management is able to load any kind of time series datasets that respect this format : <b>(Values,Series), series are seperated by space et values by a carriage return \n.</b>

 ## Contamination
-ImputeGAP allows to contaminate the dataset with a specific scenario to reproduce a situation.
-Up to now, the scenarios are : <b>MCAR, ...</b>
+ImputeGAP allows to contaminate datasets with a specific scenario to reproduce a situation.
+Up to now, the scenarios are : <b>MCAR, ...</b><br />
+Please find the documentation in this page : <a href="https://github.com/eXascaleInfolab/ImputeGAP/tree/main/imputegap/contamination#readme" >missing data scenarios</a>